County Durham Cultural Education Partnership

 - Phil Miller (Programme Leader, New College Durham)

-- Katie Milne (Director of Arts and Creativity, Greenfield Arts)
+- Katy Milne (Director, Greenfield Arts)

 - Charlotte Rowbotham (Head of Education, Durham Cathedral)

-- Michael Summers (Manager, Durham Music Service, and Specialist Inspector for Music, Durham County Council Education Development Service)
+- Michael Summers (Manager, Durham Music Service)

 - Jane Whittaker (Head of Collections, Bowes Museum)